 Lower handicappers and professionals may justify spending a couple of thousand dollars extra to receive more comprehensive shot data analysis.

 I have disproved those who didn’t believe an affordable golf simulator was possible.
 This list highlights that technology in our game is becoming more affordable and robust, making it easily accessible to more players than before.

 Before I conclude, let me recap our winners for this year.
 The Rapsodo Launch Monitor suits mid and high handicappers looking for accurate data analysis.
 Conversely, the Phigolf Smart Golf Simulator is an ideal form of entertainment for golfers on a budget.

-The overall best golf simulator for under $1000 in 2022 goes to the OptiShot 2 Golf In A Box.
+The overall best golf simulator for under $1000 for 2023 goes to the OptiShot 2 Golf In A Box.
 It allows you to play fifteen golf courses, test your skills in various challenges, and receive adequate insight into your game.
 Why not take a closer look at the specs here.

 However, if the products in this post have caused you to increase your budget, you may find our best golf simulators guide helpful.

 Matt is a seasoned golf equipment writer and sports fanatic.
 He holds a Postgraduate in Sports Marketing and has played golf for over 28 years.